Now extended through March 31 for Women’s History Month!

 Among Women weaves together the history of the Woman’s Club and Lexington’s social and cultural changes over more than a century.
 From early reform efforts to historic preservation, the exhibit traces the club and Lexington from the Progressive Era to the late 20th century.
 The exhibit features:

-Among Women will be on display through February 15, 2025, and is included in general admission to the museum.
+Among Women is included in general admission to the museum.
 We hope you’ll spend some time being inspired by this exhibit.